wifi1999/KusiNote/README.md

-# NoteTaker App
+# KusiNote App

 ## Overview

-The NoteTaker App is a microservices-based application that allows users to create, edit, and organize their notes.
+The KusiNote App is a microservices-based application that allows users to create, edit, and organize their notes.
 It is built using React.js for the frontend, Empress.js for microservices-based servers (posts, queries, comments, and event notifications), Winston for logging and monitoring, Jest for automated testing, and Docker for efficient containerization.

 ## Project Structure